-(1) Whether presentence investigation reports are public records or restricted to individuals identified in Illinois statutes.

-PRESENTENCE INVESTIGATION REPORTS ARE PUBLIC RECORDS.
-Circuits that make these presentence investigation reports part of the public record do so under what is interpreted as a conflict between Section 5-3-4 (restricting access to presentence investigation reports as discussed immediately above) and Section 5-4-1 of the Illinois Code of Corrections.
-Section 5-4-1 provides that the trial judge must "specify on the record the particular evidence, information, factors in mitigation and aggravation or other reasons that led to his sentencing determination [and that the] full verbatim record of the sentencing hearing shall be filed with the clerk of the court and shall be a public record."
-Under this interpretation, a presentence investigation report must be entered into the record because it was used to support the court's decision-making process.
+Permissible information practices (1) Courts may expunge or seal an offender's conviction records - Illinois law permits the court to order the sealing and expungement of conviction records under certain circumstances.78 Issues identified (1) Whether presentence investigation reports are public records or restricted to individuals identified in Illinois statutes.
+PRO: PRESENTENCE INVESTIGATION REPORTS ARE PUBLIC RECORDS.
+Circuits that make presentence investigation reports part of the public record do so under the notion that Section 5-4-1 of the Illinois Code of Corrections limits the operation of Section 5-3-4, which restricts access to presentence investigation reports to certain identified individuals.
+Section 5-4-1 provides that the trial judge "shall specify on the record the particular evidence, information, factors in mitigation and aggravation or other reasons that led to his sentencing determination [and that the] full verbatim record of the sentencing hearing shall be filed with the clerk of the court and shall be a public record."
+Although the use of "shall" in Section 5-4-1 is misleading (it is actually permissive in nature 80), some counties rely on this provision for the premise that the 79 730 ILCS 5/5-4-1(c).